 One of Spain’s most important port cities for over 2000 years, Cartagena is bursting with history and culture.
-Originally built over five hills by the Romans, Cartagena is strategically placed on the Mediterranean and boasts some wonderful architecture and historic monuments.
-They include Casa de la Fortuna, a villa with murals and mosaics, and the medieval Castillo de la Conception, which served as a fortress for the Carthaginians, Romans, Visigoths, Arabs and Castilians, and overlooks the stunning natural harbour of the Murcia coast.
-[ReadMoreMob]
+Originally built over five hills by the Romans, Cartagena is strategically placed on the Mediterranean coast and boasts some wonderful architecture and historic monuments.
+They include Casa de la Fortuna, a villa with murals and mosaics, and the medieval Castillo de la Conception, which served as a fortress for the Carthaginians, Romans, Visigoths, Arabs and Castilians, and overlooks the city's stunning natural harbour.

-One of the world’s great natural harbours.
-Muralla del Mar ('Sea Wall'), built by Charles III (18th century), delimits the old quarter.
-Discover the prototype of the submarine by the inventor from Cartagena, Isaac Peral.
-The National Museum of Underwater Archaeology ARQUA houses the National Centre for Underwater Archaeological Research.
-The findings on display reveal aspects of naval construction, trade and navigation since ancient times.
+Cartagena boasts one of the world's great natural harbours and the Muralla del Mar sea wall, built by Charles III in the 18th century, delimis the city's old quarter.
+You can discover the prototype of the submarine by inventor Issac Peral, a Cartagena native; and visit the National Museum of Underwater Archaeology, which reveals aspects of naval construction, trade and navigation that have existed here since ancient times.

 The Sierra Minera is rich with an assortment of metals including silver, copper, zinc, lead, tin, manganese and iron.
 Two mining attractions are in the area: the La Unión Mining Park and the Las Matildes Mine.
 At La Unión the Agrupa Vicenta mine will blow you away; it plunges 80 metres beneath the surface and has huge, nave-like spaces and an underwater lake with reddish waters.